discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 ---

 <Message>
 Despite being very common in pugs, this build is not meta!
-We recommend to play [Heal Renegade](/builds/revenant/heal-renegade) for PUGs who are more organized and know the mechanics (after around 150-200+ <Item id="81743"/>) the reason is that Firebrand usually can deal way more damage than Renegade.
+We recommend to play [Heal Renegade](/builds/revenant/heal-renegade) for PUGs who are more organized and know the mechanics (after around 150-200+ <Item id="81743"/>) the reason is that <Specialization name="firebrand"/> usually can deal way more damage than <Specialization name="renegade"/>.
 </Message>

 <Tabs>